kds-rune/kds-rune.github.io/_posts/2018-06-12-microsoft-remoteapp-infrastructure.md

 ---
 layout: post
-title: Microsoft | ServerCore | RemoteApp Infrastructure
+title: Microsoft | RemoteApp Infrastructure
 ---
 # Description
 ...only a draft..